flyben97/Chemia/README.md

 </div>

 ---

-**CRANE** — **C**hemical **R**epresentation and **A**nalysis using **N**eural and **E**nsemble models

-**CRANE** is a powerful tool designed for machine learning researchers in chemistry.
+**CHEMIA** is a powerful tool designed for machine learning researchers in chemistry.
 Through simple YAML configuration files, it provides a "one-stop" workflow—from data processing and feature engineering to model training, hyperparameter tuning, and Bayesian optimization.
 This allows you to focus on the chemistry problem itself, rather than the tedious engineering details.

 ## 📚 Table of Contents